The P$^3$ Dataset: Pixels, Points and Polygons for Multimodal Building Vectorization: Experiments

+\tableref{tab:backbone_ablation_table} shows the different backbone configurations and their performance.
+The small ConvNeXt backbone has the fastest inference time with only 1.03 seconds per image, but achieves the lowest performance in all other metrics compared to the \ac{vit} backbones.
+While DINOv2 and v3 pretraining generally results in stronger features for many vision tasks compared to DINOv1, our results indicate that a finer spatial resolution of 8x8 pixel patches leads to more accurate and complete polygon predictions.
+However, the smaller patch size also leads to a slower inference time due to the larger number of patches that need to be processed.

-\paragraph{Modality ablation.} We first conduct an ablation study on a subset of our dataset containing only data from Switzerland.
-This subset is less challenging than the full dataset because it exhibits lower variability.
-We use it to evaluate the impact of different input modalities on the polygon prediction task.
-We train each baseline method with a point, an image, and a fusion encoder. \tabref{tab:modality_ablation} demonstrates that models utilizing LiDAR data consistently predict more complete ($\sim$0.55 AR) and accurate polygons (0.35-0.38 AP) compared to models using only images (0.46-0.49 AR, 0.28-0.32 AP).
+\paragraph{Modality ablation.} To evaluate the impact of different input modalities on the polygon prediction task, we train each baseline method with a point, an image, and a fusion encoder. \tableref{tab:modality_ablation} demonstrates that models utilizing LiDAR data consistently predict more complete ($\sim$0.55 AR) and accurate polygons (0.35-0.38 AP) compared to models using only images (0.46-0.49 AR, 0.28-0.32 AP).
 The fusion encoder efficiently integrates the strengths of both input modalities to achieve the best performance for all models.
 Interestingly, for angular error MTA and vertex ratio NR, FFL and HiSup perform better for image-predicted polygons.
 This can be attributed to the presence of more prominent corner and edge features in the images compared to LiDAR point clouds.
-The recently proposed end-to-end polygon prediction approach, Pix2Poly, exhibits significantly slower runtime compared to hybrid methods. \figref{fig:modality_ablation}, confirms the higher accuracy and geometry simplicity of LiDAR- and multimodal-predicted polygons compared to those predicted from images alone.
+The recently proposed end-to-end polygon prediction approach, Pix2Poly, exhibits significantly slower runtime compared to hybrid methods. \figureref{fig:modality_ablation}, \figureref{fig:modality_ablation_sm1} and \figureref{fig:modality_ablation_sm2} confirm the higher accuracy and geometric simplicity of LiDAR- and multimodal-predicted polygons compared to those predicted from images alone. {One possible explanation for the consistently better boundary metrics of LiDAR-based models is that LiDAR features are inherently aligned with the building base, whereas image-based models must learn to predict building base polygons despite the relief displacement present in non-orthorectified images (see \figureref{fig:polygon_a}).}

-\paragraph{Multimodal building outline prediction.} We now evaluate the performance of the baseline methods on the full dataset.
-Each model is trained with a fusion encoder using both images and LiDAR point clouds as input.
-Evaluation metrics for the full dataset are shown in \tabref{tab:all_countries}.